Cyclone Idai - Severe Flooding

 IRAQ - AFTER THE RELIEF OF MOSUL

 On 10 July 2017, the Iraqi government declared that Mosul had finally been liberated after three years of Islamic State control.
-However, the humanitarian situation is still dire in Iraq and the need for ShelterBox aid is as prevalent as ever.
+However, it is important to note that the end of the battle does not mean the end of the humanitarian response.

 With the help of our partners working in Iraq, we provided essential aid and shelter to more than 8,000 families.